 Luxury spa Balnea has three outlets dispersed about Montreal’s Pierre Elliott Trudeau International Airport (formerly Dorval).
 Forget those chair massages you see at airports everywhere, Balnea offers the real deal: proper facials, massages, and body treatments (if you have the time).
 Or you can indulge yourself with one of their express treatments designed for travelers on the go.

 The pet therapy program at Edmonton International Airport was designed to calm nerves and spread cheer.
 There are more than 60 animals and their humans who volunteer as part of this program, and besides puppies you may also encounter therapy rabbits and cats roaming the terminals.
 Handlers carry collectible trading cards of the therapy pets, each giving the names and details of the animals.
 It’s an excellent way to keep children occupied during long layovers.

 Go behind the scenes at YYZ

-If you’re interested in knowing more about how airports work and you have a long layover at Toronto’s Lester B. Pearson International Airport, book yourself on an Airside Tour.
-The tours are free, and differ from day to day, but you might get to visit the fire hall, the air control tower, and other areas not usually available to the general public.
+If you’re interested in knowing more about how airports work and you have a long layover at Toronto’s Lester B. Pearson International Airport, you might luck into an Airside Tour.
+The tours were paused when COVID-19 hit, but plane-lovers are hoping they resume soon so they can check out the fire hall, the air control tower, and other areas not usually available to the general public.

 Sample beers from Canada’s first brewpub at YYJ